carlos-afonso/COVID-19/README.md

 * The data includes information about (only) the confirmed cases of people who tested positive for COVID-19 in NYC.

-* Due to public health guidance that people with mild illness stay home, the data may not reflect the true number of positive COVID-19 cases.
+* Due to public health guidance that people with mild illness stay home, the data may not reflect the true number of positive COVID-19 cases in NYC.

 * The data contains information about the number of cases, hospitalizations, and deaths, with breakdowns by age group, sex, and borough.